SwiftGGTeam/the-swift-programming-language-in-chinese/CONTRIBUTING.md

 Use the following steps when creating a new pull request:

-- Create a local fork of this repo with your changes.
+- Create a local fork of this repository with your changes.
-- Test that your changes build locally with `swift package plugin generate-documentation --target TSPL --transform-for-static-hosting`.
+- Test that your changes build locally by running `swift package plugin generate-documentation --target TSPL --transform-for-static-hosting`.
-- Create a pull request in this repo.
+- Create a pull request in this repository.
 - Add @amartini51 and @krilnon as reviewers.
-- Check that your changes build in CI with a comment that requests `@swift-ci please test`.
+- Confirm that your changes build in CI by commenting `@swift-ci please test` on your pull request.